-But another possibility is that you might have been “shadowbanned” (previously called ghost banned).
+There’s another possibility—you might have been “shadowbanned” (previously called ghost banned.)

-Accounts that are shadowbanned are put into a kind of invisible mode.
+Shadowbanned accounts are placed into a kind of invisible mode.
 In other words, they become a “shadow” that no one can see, except the user who is banned.

 What Is Shadowbanning?